wdcunha/assingnmentday1/README.md

 # Git Branching Experiments

-In this repo we are learning about Git Branching and merging.
+In this repo we will be learning about Git Branching and merging.

 Here are the programs: